Dr. Kristian W. Pajtler

-Hopp Children's Cancer Center at the NCT Heidelberg
+Hopp Children's Cancer Center Heidelberg

 Im Neuenheimer Feld 580

-The KiTZ research group "Early Cancer Diagnosis and Reverse Translation" headed by Dr. Kristian W. Pajtler, which is also part of the DKFZ division of Pediatric Neurooncology, focuses on “Early Cancer Diagnostics” in cancer cell-derived genetic material isolated from the blood of patients.
+The KiTZ research group "Early Cancer Diagnostics and Reverse Translation" headed by Dr. Kristian W. Pajtler, which is also part of the DKFZ division of Pediatric Neurooncology, focuses on “Early Cancer Diagnostics” in cancer cell-derived genetic material isolated from the blood of patients.
 This so-called “liquid biopsy” technique facilitates the early detection of changes within the cancer cells.
 In addition, the researchers are investigating the predispositions that lead to carcinogenesis.

 "Reverse translation" is also one of the focal points of the research team.
 Here, insights gained in the clinic are carried back to the laboratory where they are analyzed in more detail.
-Using models the scientists want to discover new mechanisms of tumorigenesis.
+Using models, the scientists want to discover new mechanisms in tumorigenesis.
 In addition, it is being investigated how individualized treatment of brain tumor patients can be made possible in the future, in order to improve cancer therapy while minimizing side effects.

 A third focus is the research of ependymomas.
 For this particularly heterogeneous group of brain tumors, the researchers were able to establish a new molecular classification system that allows more precise diagnostics and risk assessment.

-The group is also heavily involved in the INFORM project, an initiative that creates personalized molecular tumor profiles for patients with advanced or recurrent cancers, with a primary focus on internationalization, data, project and clinical management.
+The group is also strongly involved in the INFORM project, an initiative that creates personalized molecular tumor profiles for patients with advanced or recurrent cancers, with a primary focus on internationalization, data, project and clinical management.